 - 1.2 The Board is responsible for putting in place an information sharing protocol to facilitate information sharing between responsible authorities for community safety in Warwickshire as required by the Crime and Disorder (Formulation and Implementation of Strategy) Regulations 2007 (Regulation 4).
-This should be agreed by all responsible authorities, statutory agencies and other groups providing community safety in the county ("Partner agencies"). - 1.3 Responsible authorities as detailed by the Crime and Disorder Act 1998: - > The council for the area (County and District/Borough) - Chief Officer of Police - Probation Service - Fire and Rescue Authority - Integrated Care Board - 1.4 The purpose of this information sharing protocol is to facilitate the secure sharing of information, including sensitive or confidential information, between partner agencies in Warwickshire; govern the secure use and management of information and enable Partner agencies to meet their legislative obligations.
+This should be agreed by all responsible authorities, statutory agencies and other groups providing community safety in the county ("Partner agencies"). - 1.3 Responsible authorities as detailed by the Crime and Disorder Act 1998: - The council for the area (County and District/Borough) - Chief Officer of Police - Probation Service - Fire and Rescue Authority - Integrated Care Board - 1.4 The purpose of this information sharing protocol is to facilitate the secure sharing of information, including sensitive or confidential information, between partner agencies in Warwickshire; govern the secure use and management of information and enable partner agencies to meet their legislative obligations.
 Information sharing protocols such as this one have no statutory basis and do not substitute for appropriate controls within individual organisations when requesting, disclosing, and transmitting personal data, or the need for specific information sharing agreements where applicable.
 They do, however, demonstrate cooperation between partners and the intent to share information securely and effectively. - 1.5 This information sharing protocol provides specific details for information sharing within a community safety context.
-As well as setting out the general principles to be followed when sharing community safety information, it includes (as appendices) confidentiality declarations or where appropriate "Data Sharing Agreements" for each specific multiagency meeting where data needs to be shared.
-Additional appendices can be added as new groups or scenarios in which information needs to be shared emerge. - 1.6 The settings currently covered in this protocol are as follows: - > Using the generic confidentiality declaration (see appendix 3): - Community Impact Operational Groups - Vulnerability meetings - o Partnership Problem Solving meetings - Domestic Homicide Review Panels - Hate Crime meetings - o ASB, Youth, Victim, Perpetrator, and other Case Management meetings - > Multi Agency Public Protection Arrangements (MAPPA) (see Appendix 4) - > Multi Agency Risk Assessment Conferences (MARAC) (see Appendix 5) - Integrated Offender Management (IOM) Multi Agency Case Conferences (See Appendix 6) - Early Help Locality Panels (see Appendix 7) - > Channel Panel (see Appendix 8) - Serious and Organised Crime Joint Action Group (SOCJAG) (see Appendix 9) - Community Safety Partnership meetings - 1.7 The protocol has been updated to reflect the General Data Protection Regulation ("UK GDPR") and Data Protection Act 2018.
+As well as setting out the general principles to be followed when sharing community safety information, it includes (as appendices) confidentiality declarations for each specific multiagency meeting where data needs to be shared.
+Additional appendices are added as new groups or scenarios in which information needs to be shared emerge. - 1.6 The settings currently covered in this protocol are as follows: - > Using the generic confidentiality declaration (see appendix 3): - Community Impact Operational Groups - o Vulnerability meetings - Partnership Problem Solving meetings - Domestic Abuse Related Death Review Panels - Hate Crime meetings - o ASB, Youth, Victim, Perpetrator, and other Case Management meetings - Multi Agency Public Protection Arrangements (MAPPA) (see Appendix 4) - > Multi Agency Risk Assessment Conferences (MARAC) (see Appendix 5) - Integrated Offender Management (IOM) Multi Agency Case Conferences (See Appendix 6) - Local Contextual Safeguarding Meetings (see Appendix 7) - > Channel Panel (see Appendix 8) - > Serious and Organised Crime Joint Action Group (SOCJAG) (see Appendix 9) - > Domestic Abuse Perpetrator Programme Panels (see Appendix 10) - Community Safety Partnership meetings - 1.7 Each partner must ensure compliance with applicable Data Protection legislation at all times during the term of this protocol.